mq-gabs/app-manstock/README.md

-# React + TypeScript + Vite
+# Manstock (Manage Stock)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This application is a market cashier system.
+It was made

 Currently, two official plugins are available: